Contents

 Consuming Media

-It then explores a variety of ways of expressing a variety of messages designed for specific and relevant audiences using
+It then guides you through expressing a variety of messages designed for specific and relevant audiences using

 Speaking